LTC Brad Fenske

 Command Sergeant Major

-His awards and decorations include the Expert Infantryman’s Badge, Meritorious Service Medal with one oak leaf cluster, Army Commendation Medal with six oak leaf clusters; Army Achievement Medal with 15 oak leaf clusters; Army Good Conduct Medal with two silver knots; National Defense Service Medal with one star; Global War on Terrorism Service Medal; Noncommissioned Officers’ Professional Development Ribbon with 4th device; Army Service Ribbon; Overseas Service Medal, and the U.S. Army Superior Unit Award.
-Command Sergeant Major McNeill is also a recipient of the Gold Recruiter Ring and the Glen E. Morrell Order of Recruiting Excellence.
+His awards and decorations include the Meritorious Service Medal with five oak leaf clusters, Army Commendation Medal with one oak leaf cluster, Army Achievement Medal with one oak leaf cluster, Army Good Conduct Medal (8th Award), National Defense Service Medal, Global War on Terrorism Service Medal, Military Outstanding Volunteer Service Medal, Noncommissioned Officer Professional Development Ribbon with 4th device, Army Service Ribbon, Army Superior Unit Award with one oak leaf cluster, Parachutist Badge, German Armed Forces Proficiency Badge (Gold), recipient of the Recruiter Ring and inducted into the prestigious Glen E. Morrell Order for Recruiting Excellence.